jhewlett/SourceDiff/README.md

 Using SourceDiff on your desktop
 =========
 There are also deployment files to package up SourceDiff as an Adobe Air package.
 This provides a command-line interface to use the program on your desktop.
 This is especially useful for setting up SourceDiff as a diff tool in git, for example.
-You can also download the AIR package in the release section.
+You can also download the Air package in the release section.

 Command Line Arguments
 ----------------